tientrinh21/exchangelicious/uni-data/data/norway-ntnu.md

 ## Choosing and changing courses

-##### Choosing and changing courses

-All of NTNU's courses can be found using the online course catalog**.** Please read the following before using the catalog.
+All of NTNU's courses can be found using the [online course catalog](https://www.ntnu.edu/studies/courses#semester=2024&gjovik=false&trondheim=false&alesund=false&faculty=-1&institute=-1&multimedia=false&english=true&phd=false&open=false&courseAutumn=false&courseSpring=false&courseSummer=false&pageNo=1&season=autumn&sortOrder=ascTitle).
+Please read the following before using the catalog.

 - When searching for courses, the box _Taught in English_ must be checked, and your campus city must be selected under _Teaching location_.